Janet Leon: 2012–2014: Melodifestivalen

-2014–present: Contemporary projects
+2014–present: Career in the United States

-Leon has since 2014 worked as a songwriter and A&R, for instance at the entertainment company DEFIENT.
+In late September 2014, Leon moved to Los Angeles, California to further pursue her dreams.
+Beginning in 2014 she worked as a songwriter and A&R, for instance at the entertainment company DEFIENT.
 She has in this capacity worked together with various artists, including Elva Hsiao.

 On 7 April 2021, Leon partook in the Clubhouse talk "Women in Music – Goddess Power Unite", hosted by Swedish musician Josefine.
 The talk also featured various other female musicians and music creatives and also brought attention to the UK-based social organization Girls Out Loud.

 In October and November 2022, Leon joined fellow Swedish-Iranian singer Arash on a tour of North America, performing concerts in support of the Mahsa Amini protests in Iran.

+On 14 April 2023, she stated that she would no longer be using the stage name "Janet Leon", citing as reasons the strange experience of growing up in the music industry and not being herself.
+She instead announced that she would henceforth use the stage name OWJI (pronounced O-G), adapted from her family name.

 Personal life

 Leon moved from Gothenburg to Stockholm, where her musical collaborators were based, in 2009.
 Leon revealed in February 2012 that she then lived in Stockholm together with her boyfriend, whom she had been dating for sixteen months.
 In September of the same year Leon moved in together with her friend My in the Årsta borough of Stockholm.

-There was significant media speculation in 2013–2014 that Leon during both years dated fellow Melodifestivalen contestant Anton Ewald; both publicly denied that they were a couple.

-In late September 2014, Leon moved to Los Angeles, California to further pursue her dreams.
-She still resides in Los Angeles but frequently travels back to Sweden.
+Leon has since moved to Los Angeles in 2014 but frequently travels back to Sweden.